HuseynSadatkhanov/Operating-Systems-Assignments/README.md

 - **DesignReport.md:** A brief report outlining the synchronization mechanism, load balancing strategy, and challenges encountered.

 ## Requirements
+- Python 3.x
-- Python 3.x (No additional packages are needed; only Python’s standard libraries are used.)
+- No additional packages are needed; only Python’s standard libraries are used

 ## How to Run the Program
 1. **Install Python:** Download and install Python 3.x from [python.org](https://www.python.org/downloads/).
 Ensure Python is added to your system PATH.